-Each year, The Stride Center in Oakland prepares graduates to succeed in technology careers with classes in security, hardware, networking, and computer operating systems.
+Each year, The Stride Center in Oakland prepares graduates providing IT career guidelines with classes in security, hardware, networking, and computer operating systems.
 Many of those graduates earn valuable certifications and work across the San Francisco Bay Area.

 This past February a new group was preparing to graduate, and The Stride Center invited Intivix partner Rob Schenk to give the commencement address to those graduates and their loved ones.